argenkiwi/argenkiwi.github.io/source/_posts/Android-MVP-with-Dagger.md

 Fragments as Views
 ------------------

-We want to shield our _Presenter_ from knowing the implementation of the _View_.
-Therefore, we will create an interface for it.
+We want to shield our _Presenter_ from knowing the concrete implementation of the _View_.
+Therefore, we will create an interface.

 ```Java
 public interface MainView {
 }
 ```

+`MainFragment` will implement `MainView` and initialize its _Components_ and _Modules_.
-Lets build our project in order to allow _Dagger_ to generate the appropriate code to inject the _Presenter_ into our _View_: the `MainFragment`.
+Let's build our project at this point in order to allow _Dagger_ to generate the concrete implementation of `MainComponent`.

 ```Java
 public class MainFragment extends Fragment implements MainView {